Climate Change

 Contact me about:

-Forest and woodland health; Wildfire risk in rural forests; Plants; Pollinators; Equity and inclusion.
+Forest and woodland health; Wildfire risk in rural forests; Plants; Pollinators.